jsdreim/sgr_macros/README.md

 The third mode is String Mode.
 An invocation in this mode will resolve to a call to `format!`, returning a fully-formed heap-allocated `String`.
 This mode is enabled with a `@` sigil at the beginning of the call, and it may also be provided a template literal.

+If the "const" Cargo Feature is enabled, a fourth mode is available: Const Format Mode.
+An invocation in this mode will resolve to a call to [`formatcp!`], returning a static string slice.
+This output is NOT a string literal, however, and is not suitable as input to `concat!`.
+This mode is enabled with a `#` sigil at the beginning of the call.

 ### Reversion Modes

 By default, the result of every macro in this crate will end with another control sequence that undoes whatever formatting was set at the start.
 For example, the `sgr_bold!` macro will emit a control sequence to set bold intensity, the input parameters to the macro, and then a second control sequence to set normal intensity.
 Similarly, all coloring macros will set the default text color when they end.